“The way we see the problem is the problem.” (Covey)

 I don’t get invited to parties very often.
 That is, in part, because I cultivate aggressively critical thinking.
 My wife will testify that I am doubter, an annoying skeptic.
 When I apply myself to global warming, I get called a denier because I do not believe what I am told.

 Fear not dear reader: I believe that human beings are increasing the amount of CO2 in the atmosphere.
-I believe that CO2 is greenhouse gas, and that it is contributing to an increase in our global temperature at an unnatural rate.
-By extrapolation, within a couple of centuries, Earth will be a dying planet.
-I also believe that we have to deal with this threat urgently.
+I believe that CO2 is greenhouse gas, and that it is contributing to an increase in our global temperature.

 So why do I get called a denier?
 Because of a few forbidden thoughts: